Cragady/RePortfolio/README.md

 # To Do

 * With filtering, make a dropdown div.
 Expand div to show a lot of clickable buttons for the skills.
 Maybe look into having an input that can be typed into as well.
-Update the input to reflect button push.
+Update the input to reflect button push. (partially done)
-* Add a skills page
+* Add a skills page(maybe add this in a little thing in home page)
 * Make that page cool
 * More content to home page?
 * ~Make accordion sidebar for nav-bar; will only expand when on the main page~
 * prettify it (this may be the heaviest time sink?
 Maybe)
-* Add downloadable resume to portfolio

 # Possible Ideas